makerdao-dux/metadao-frontend/README.md

 - `yarn build` builds a static distribution of the project that can be hosted on IPFS.
 - `yarn prettier` cleans the formatting of the code files.
 - `yarn ipfs` deploys the portal to IPFS.
 Depends on setting correctly the environment variables for IPFS.
 See `scripts/ipfs` implementation if you want to change the IPFS pinner.
-- `yarn electron:build` builds and bundles a downlodable/executable version of the app.
+- `yarn electron:package` builds and bundles a downlodable/executable version of the app.
 - `yarn electron:app` launches the application in the electron wrapper.
 - `yarn eth-sdk` fetches the latest ABIs from the contracts defined at `eth-sdk/config.ts`